 News Corp.
-(NWSA)’s British publishing unit failed for months to disclose in civil litigation an executive’s e-mail with instructions on hacking the mobile-phone voice mail of a “well-known person.”
+(NWSA:US)’s British publishing unit failed for months to disclose in civil litigation an executive’s e-mail with instructions on hacking the mobile-phone voice mail of a “well-known person.”

 The e-mail was found by the company in March during a required search for evidence and was only shared with victims yesterday, after police alerted them to its existence, David Sherborne, a lawyer for dozens of people who had their messages intercepted, said at a London hearing today.

 “We had to be told about it by police, even though News International knew about it,” Sherborne said, referring to the unit.
 “We have a real concern about the way this disclosure is being conducted” because the e-mail is of “enormous significance” in the overall case, he said.

 News Corp., the New York-based company controlled by Chairman Rupert Murdoch, is trying to move on from the scandal after the victims’ civil case and a parallel media-ethics probe that began last year revealed damaging e-mails and text messages about hacking and other wrongdoing.
 Judge Geoffrey Vos, who is overseeing the civil cases, said in January the company destroyed evidence to hide the extent of the problem.

 Lawyers with Linklaters LLP, which represents News International, said they discovered the e-mail in the context of a separate phone-hacking search requested by police and that they forgot to give it to victims in the civil case.

 Vos said the London-based law firm apologized for the oversight and that he believed its explanation of what happened.
 The identities of the executive who wrote the e-mail and the person it was about should remain secret, he said, to prevent the information from affecting related criminal cases.